Before You Arrive

 Check out online resources and in-person workshops, coaching and more to help students get on track with their finances.

-A website that compares the cost-of-living between different cities.
+An external website that provides an overview of the cost of living in Hamilton and compares the cost-of-living between different cities.

 A Bill-by-Bill Guide to Saving Money on Your Monthly Expenses Visit LifeHacker